racket/racket/racket/src/worksp/README.txt

 Racket CS
 ---------

-Build the Racket CS implementation using
+Build the Racket CS implementation from the "src" parent directory of "worksp" using

    winfig.bat
+   nmake
+   nmake install

-The result is "..\..\Racket.exe", DLLs and "GRacket.exe" in "..\..\lib", and other files in "..\..\lib", "..\..\etc", etc.
+The result is "..\Racket.exe", DLLs and "GRacket.exe" in "..\lib", and other files in "..\lib", "..\etc", etc.
-Many intermediate files will be put in "../build".

-To add a "CS" suffix to the generated executables, call "winfing.bat" with `/suffix CS`.
+To add a "CS" suffix to the generated executables, call "winfig.bat" with `/suffix CS`.

 To disable compression of embedded boot files, set the